ObsidianToAnki/Obsidian_to_Anki/README.md

 Allows you to change the default deck and tag of the script.
 New in v2.2.2 - allows you to enable/disable the 'CurlyCloze' option, which is explained in [Cloze formatting](#cloze-formatting)
 New in v2.4.0 - allows you to enable/disable the GUI of the script - see [Command line usage](#command-line-usage).
+New in v2.5.0 - allows you to enable/disable IDs being embedded in HTML comments.

 ### Syntax
 Note that START, END, TARGET DECK, FILE TAGS and DELETE all require an **exact match** on the line - you cannot have spaces afterwards.